baojie/leansemanticweb/Syllabus.md

 * Measure: key metrics, but not vanity metrics
 * Learn: why^5
 * Semantic Wordpress/Drupal/Wiki, etc,
-* Implementation: some Python and some wiki
+* Implementation: some Python (mwclient) and some wiki